martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

 ## CBOR Web Proofs

-CBOR Web Proofs are defined in {{-JWP}} and extended to support credentials in this specification.
+CBOR Web Proofs are defined in {{-JOSE-JWP}} and extended to support credentials in this specification.

 ## JSON Web Proofs

-JSON Web Proofs are defined in {{-JWP}} and extended to support credentials in this specification.
+JSON Web Proofs are defined in {{-JOSE-JWP}} and extended to support credentials in this specification.

 ## Transparency Tokens